neamax/MadTapChangelog/readme.md

     - User Tap Background is now showing as an overlay on the bottom of all pages
 </span>
 <span style="margin-bottom: 1vw;">
-    - A new blurred effect added to Footer menu and will be added as a new interface element to other panels
+    - A new blurred effect has been added to the Footer menu and will be added as a new interface element to other panels
 </span>
 <span style="margin-bottom: 1vw;">
-    - Fixed: Tapping on the Player Level progress bar not opening Player Level info panel
+    - Fixed: Tapping on the Player Level progress bar not opening the Player Level info panel
 </span>
 <span style="margin-bottom: 1vw;">
-    - A new icon added to directly open Player Level info panel
+    - A new icon added to open the Player Level info panel directly
 </span>
 <span style="margin-bottom: 1vw;">
-    - A Santa hat added to the Pills mini-game’s background moon image for Christmas
+    - A Santa hat added to the Pills mini-games background moon image for Christmas
 </span>
 <span style="margin-bottom: 1vw;">
-    - Shop: Buy button is now labeled as ‘Owned’ if the player tries to re-buy an already owned, one-time purchase item
+    - Shop: The buy button is now labelled as ‘Owned’ if the player tries to re-buy an already owned, one-time purchase item
 </span>
 <span style="margin-bottom: 1vw;">
     - Pills timer element design improvements